Scroll

 Looking Further Afield

-The uncomfortable question is this: if your collections framework was designed for a lightly regulated BNPL environment, is it robust enough to withstand FCA scrutiny?
+If your collections framework was designed for a lightly regulated BNPL environment, is it robust enough to withstand scrutiny from the FCA?

 • Have you modelled how regulated BNPL will reshape arrears timing and risk segmentation?